 The evidence appears strong enough that Constantine was sincere in all of his efforts to promote and expand Christianity, whether for the faith itself, or for the empire, or both (Drake, 2005).
 Whatever the end result, I would like to think he meant well.
 One important decision was moving the capital of the empire from Rome itself to Constantinople.
 This move has generated mixed reviews from historians.
 However, from a strategic military point of view, Constantinople had numerous advantages which I’ll get into in a later post (Stark, 2009).

-During this time we see the rise of what we would today call orthodox Catholicism, orthodox Greek and perhaps other variations of these including some cults which by modern Protestantism would have been considered heresy.
-It was during the time of Constantine when much of the orthodoxy of the Roman Catholic church appeared to be formalised, including matters such as the celibacy of the clergy.
+During this time we see the rise of what we would today call orthodox Catholicism, orthodox Greek and perhaps other variations of these including some cults.
+It was during the time of Constantine and shortly after when much of the orthodoxy of the Roman Catholic church appeared to be formalised, including matters such as the doctrine of the trinity and celibacy of the clergy.

 As previously mentioned, the Dark ages of this time, were nowhere near as ‘dark’ as we’re led to believe.
-This myth has been perpetuated by unqualified sources and does not represent the view of the majority of Middle ages scholarship.
-I’ll do a whole post on this so I won’t give the game away yet, but suffice to say that apart from a few brief periods of obligatory invasions and subsequent assimilation and culture development, the middle ages saw the advent of such things as horse drawn agriculture, many military technologies and of course the printing press (Stark, 2009).
+This myth, perpetuated by unqualified sources, does not represent the view of the majority of Middle ages scholarship.
+The middle ages saw the advent of such things as horse-drawn agriculture, many military technologies and of course the printing press (Stark, 2009).

 Finally, the most important thing to point out is that at its peak, largely thanks to Constantine, Christendom looked like this: